 Where the Crawdads Sing by Delia Owens opens with a picture of a map and the discovery of a dead body in the marshes of North Carolina.

+I was intrigued when I saw it in the bookstore, but avoided reading it for a while.
 I love Reese Witherspoon’s movies — I even bought a signed copy of her book Whiskey in a Teacup!
-But I wasn’t a fan of the other book I’d read based on her recommendation.
+But I wasn’t a fan of the previous book I’d read based on her recommendation.

-Ultimately, though, my curiosity won out as it hung in the bestseller lists month after month, and I’m very glad it did.
-I ended up picking this up from my local bookstore a few weeks ago, and hunkered down in the Starbucks across the street from me with a Juniper Latte in hand.
+Ultimately, though, my curiosity won out as it hung in the bestseller lists, and I’m very glad it did.
+I ended up picking this up from my local bookstore a few weeks ago, and hunkered down in the Starbucks across the street with a Juniper Latte in hand.

 Kya is known in her town as the “Marsh Girl.”
 She grows up in a shack out in the marshes bordering a small village on the coast of North Carolina.
 Her mother and her four older siblings all leave to get away from their abusive father, leaving her behind to fend for herself.
 Eventually, her father disappears as well.